millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100GSE.md

 OR

-You can optionally follow the instructions in [LabGuide200.md](LabGuide200.md) and create a new BDCSCE instance on your own.
+As mentioned, you can optionally follow the instructions in [LabGuide200.md](LabGuide200.md) and create a new BDCSCE instance on your own.